Pyrdacor/Ambermoon/FileSpecs/Savegame.md

 ## Chest locked states

 There are only 185 chests (1-131 and 203-256).
-But it seems possible that there can be up to 512 chest (including chest index 0).
+But it seems possible that there can be up to 512 chests (including chest index 0).

 Each bit has the following meaning:
 - 0: Chest is locked
 - 1: Chest is unlocked

-The order of the bits is this (where each digit is a chest index in hex).
+The order of the bits is this (where each digit is a chest index in hex). \
 76543210 FEDCBA98 ...